 Sandford “Sandy” Lechtick is owner and founder of Esquire, Inc. a nationally known Los Angeles-based legal search firm.
-Sandy is a trusted advisor to leaders of some of the Nation’s preeminent law firms, and works closely with chairmen, executive directors, managing partners and practice group leaders on strategic growth initiatives, launching of new offices, expanding high-priority practice areas and overall talent recruitment.
+Sandy is a trusted advisor to leaders of some of the Nation’s preeminent law firms, and works closely with chairmen, executive directors, managing partners and practice group leaders on strategic growth initiatives, launching of new offices, expanding high-priority practice areas and partner recruitment strategies.

-Sandy has counseled literally thousands of lawyers on career enhancement and compensation, business development, industry trends, job hunting techniques and related.
-He has been retained as an expert witness by major law firms including Sheppard Mullin; Glasser Weil; Littler Mendelson; Robbins Kaplan and Lewis Brisbois.
+Sandy has been retained as an expert witness in high stakes employment litigation(compensation, employment issues by major law firms including: Sheppard Mullin; Glaser Weil; Littler Mendelson; Greene Broillet; Robbins Kaplan and Lewis Brisbois.
 Mr. Lechtick is one of the most quoted legal recruiters in California and has written 20 plus articles published in The Los Angeles and San Francisco Daily Journal, The Recorder, Los Angeles Business Magazine, American Lawyer and other publications.
 In his four and a half decades of experience in the executive, technical and legal search arena, he has trained more than 200 recruiters.
-He is a long-term member and active in the National Association of Legal Search Consultants (N.A.L.S.C.).
-He had selected and moderated National NALSC conference panels including managing partners of major law firms.
+Until recently, he has been active in the National Association of Legal Search Consultants (N.A.L.S.C.).
+Sandy has moderated National NALSC conference panels including managing partners of major law firms.

-- Facilitated the recent opening of Alston & Bird’s San Francisco office with the representation of highly respected Robert “Bo” Phillips and his 9-lawyer litigation group from Reed Smith; and Michael Ago glia, former managing partner and financial services group leader at Morrison & Foerster.
+- Facilitated the opening of Alston & Bird’s San Francisco office with the representation of highly respected Robert “Bo” Phillips and his 9-lawyer litigation group from Reed Smith; and Michael Agoglia, former managing partner and financial services group leader at Morrison & Foerster.

-- Key role in growth of King & Spalding West Coast offices, including the representation of Tim Scott to manage King’s Silicon Valley office and Jeff Ezgar (S.F.), Sidley litigation partner.
-Mr. Scott, a specialist in securities litigation was formerly the litigation chair at Sidley & Austin; also, placed Tom Duley, DLA corporate partner (S.F.) and a prominent white collar and commercial litigation group in Los Angeles.
+- Facilitated the moves of several partners to King & Spalding (L.A., S.F. and Silicon Valley) including Tim Scott, formerly litigation chair of Sidley & Austin (S.F.) to manage King’s Silicon Valley office and Jeff Ezgar (S.F.), Sidley litigation partner; Tom Duley, DLA corporate partner (S.F.) and most recently a prominent white collar and commercial litigation group to King in Los Angeles office.

-- Core group of litigation partners to establish Winston & Strawn’s Los Angeles office including Neal Marder (Daily Journal’s “$10M Rainmaker Club”) and formerly Winston’s L.A.
-Litigation Chair; Laura Petroff – Managing Partner and Executive Committee Member; Lee Paterson, West Coast Labor Chair and Debra Albin-Riley, a prominent Fried Frank litigation partner.
+- Moved several partners and a core group of litigation partners to establish Winston & Strawn’s Los Angeles office including Neal Marder (Daily Journal’s “$10M Rainmaker Club”) and formerly Winston’s L.A.
+Litigation Chair; Laura Petroff – Managing Partner and Executive Committee Member; Lee Paterson, West Coast Labor Chair and Debra Albin-Riley, a Fried Frank litigation partner.

 - Eight lawyer four partner white collar and government enforcement group from (KL Gates) to Morgan Lewis (Dallas).

 - Facilitated the merger of Hosie Wes Brelsford with Perkins Coie thereby establishing Perkins’ Silicon Valley and San Francisco offices.
-The offices have been their fastest growing.
+The offices are now their most successful and fastest growing.

 - Facilitated the merger of Layman, Jones & Dye with Bryan Cave thereby creating Bryan Cave’s Orange County office.